voidshard/citygraph/README.md

 ### Notes

+Currently we don't actually render rivers / sea / unusable pixels.
+You can see in the above map that we don't put buildings towards the top edge (sea) or down the middle 10px (river).

 All buildings to citygraph are rectangles -- we don't care if it represents a full building, a building surrounded by a fence, a fountain, garden, statue or whatever else -- citygraph cares about how much space it takes up, where & how frequently it occurs.

 Given the same configuration(s) and seed the output map is *nearly* the same.
 There is variation due to (I believe) rounding in libs we lean on (particularly around voronoi diagram edges / verticies)